20 Classic Breakfast Dishes We No Longer Eat

 New York City is where this hot toasted wheat cereal was born in 1879, specifically in a neighborhood bakery on Mulberry Street, or so it is believed.
 It's had a good run, through the centuries, and yes, it is still around, produced now in Pennsylvania.
 But it's not nearly as popular as it was back in the day.

 Cream of Wheat

 A farina type of wheat (of course) this was another porridge breakfast comfort food.
 Made with hot milk and often with maple syrup, maybe a little salt, it was a hug in a bowl on winter mornings.
-It surfaced in a North Dakota mill in 1983 and came on strong as a warm way to start the day.
-You can still buy it, buy kids these days have probably never heard of it.
+It surfaced in a North Dakota mill and came on strong as a warm way to start the day.
+You can still buy it, but kids these days have probably never heard of it.

 The breakfast of champions in Pennsylvania Dutch country, scrapple was a common morning meal during periods of war, thanks to its cheap parts.
 It was typically made with pork, cornmeal, flour, buckwheat flour, and spices, and formed into a patty.
 It is still served in Pennsylvania and neighboring states but fallen out of favor elsewhere.

 It had a nickname—sh** on a shingle—a meal of dried chipped beef and milk gravy served over toast (toast being the shingle).
 It was a breakfast staple for the United States Armed Forces for many years, and if you search, you might find it still served in some diners around the country.
 It can also be served over biscuits or potatoes.